-Professional behavior is vital to the success of each student, the Kent State University OCAT Program and the occupational therapy profession.
+Professional behavior is vital to the success of each student, the Kent State University OTA Program and the occupational therapy profession.
 Integrity, respect, intellectual curiosity, responsibility for one's actions, and commitment to ethical practice are characteristics of professional behavior.
-Professional behavior is expected of all students at all times.
+Professional behavior is expected of all students.